 Our communion services, roughly monthly, have an open table and use non-alcoholic wine.
 Baptisms, weddings and funerals are arranged with the Circuit superintendent.

 Following a recent worship consultation, changes in style are being trialled.
 These aim to give people the opportunity to use and develop their gifts, and introduce greater variety in our worship.
-One such is a more relaxed and participative form of worship which we called worship for all (WFA) occurs two or three times a quarter.
-We also hold worship within our local sheltered housing facility, known as Primrose Court at roughly the same frequency.

 The image shows informal worship at the beginning of a special service for the packing of shoeboxes to be sent as Christmas Presents to needy people